myselfswastikmishra/TechTribe-final/README.md

 ```bash
 npm run genkit:watch
 ```
-Keep this terminal open to see if the AI is working correctly.
+Keep this terminal open to see if the AI service is working correctly.

 ---